nhcathcart/component-library/README.md

 # component-library
-A library of animated, responsive react components.
+A library of animated, responsive react components built for next.js